smart2pet/SmartPET-Feeder/README.md

 #### For Espressif ESP32:
 + A Expressif ESP32 module (of course).
 #### For other hardware:
-+ A stepper motor and a A4988 stepper motor driver.
++ A stepper motor that is fit the size of moter in 3D model and a A4988 stepper motor driver.
 + You need 3D-print or some way to make the feeder hardware (the .obj 3D file is in `hardware` directory).
 + Some wires and power supply.
 ### Install: